yusufali98/yusufali98.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a Robotics PhD student at the School of Interactive Computing, Georgia Tech working with <a href='https://faculty.cc.gatech.edu/~zk15/'> Prof. Zsolt Kira.
+I am a Robotics PhD student at the School of Interactive Computing, Georgia Tech working with <a href='https://faculty.cc.gatech.edu/~zk15/'> Prof. Zsolt Kira </a>.
 My research focuses on developing embodied agents using reinforcement learning that can reliably execute long-horizon tasks autonomously.
 I am also interested in understanding how robots can execute dynamic mobile manipulation tasks in structured environments such as warehouses.